abradaric/abradaric.github.io/r0a0_rpi_essentials.md

 ```
 sudo raspi-config
 ```
 Here is some more [info](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) about raspi-config tool.
 As I said, I won't write about what is already written about, properly, a lot.
 First, enable SSH.
 Enable camera, expand filesystem, change user password, do whatever you want.
+If you configured headless approach, do all these steps anyway (instead of SSH and network info since it's redundant obviously).

-Edit networks config file.
-Type:
+To edit networks config file, type:
 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```